mateusz29/qgis-yolo-plugin/README.md

 The first ONNX inference usually has a higher initialization cost due to session setup.
 Subsequent inferences are significantly faster, as the model and required resources are already loaded in memory.
 In PyTorch (.pt), this initial overhead is often smaller.

+## Citation

+If you use YOLO-MOD in your research, please cite the corresponding SoftwareX article.